Graduate Courses [Expand All]

 180.616 Mathematical Methods in Economics II

-This module concerns dynamic optimization in both continuous and discrete time.
+This course concerns dynamic optimization in both continuous and discrete time.
 More specifically, it develops Pontryagin’s maximum principle and the Euler-Lagrange conditions in the calculus of variations, on the one hand, and the basic tools of deterministic dynamic programming, on the other.
 The course will be self-contained from the technical point of view but will presuppose a level of mathematical maturity that ought typically to be achieved by taking a course such as 180:615 and 180:601.

 180.618 Game Theory